 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Older adults may be more sensitive to the side effects of this drug, especially bone loss/pain, stomach/intestinal bleeding, and mental/mood changes (such as confusion).

 This medication may slow down a child's growth if used for a long time.
 Consult the doctor or pharmacist for more details.
 See the doctor regularly so your child's height and growth can be checked.

 During pregnancy, this medication should be used only when clearly needed.
 It may rarely harm an unborn baby.
 Your doctor may order a pregnancy test before starting this medication.
 Women of childbearing age should ask about reliable forms of birth control while using this medication and for at least 1 month after the last dose.
 Infants born to mothers who have been using this medication for a long time may have hormone problems.
 Tell your doctor right away if you notice symptoms such as nausea/vomiting that doesn't stop, severe diarrhea, or weakness in your newborn.

 It is unknown if this medication passes into breast milk.
-Because of the possible risk to the infant, breast-feeding while using this drug and for at least 2 weeks after the last dose is not recommended.
-Consult your doctor before breast- feeding.
+Because of the possible risk to the infant, breastfeeding is not recommended while using this medication and for at least 2 weeks after the last dose.
+Consult your doctor before breastfeeding.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.